 Here at Cruise118, we have a team of travel experts who can help to plan your ideal transatlantic cruise, including any one-way flights or hotel stays to make a great value package holiday.
 Just give us a call for more information.

 With transatlantic cruises, it is all about the cruise itself.
 You may stop at some ports en route, including Madeira or ports in Iceland and Greenland, but the majority of your holiday is spent at sea, relaxing, getting to know your ship.
-It’s during this time at sea that you’ll really have the opportunity to make the most of your ship’s facilities, as much as you want to at least.
 There’s nothing to stop you spending two weeks sat on a lounger, soaking up the rays and letting tensions melt.
 However if you’re a more active soul, you’ll have ample time to visit each lounge, restaurant, sports facility and more.
 It’s all up to you how you relax.
-Often these voyages represent great value-for-money too.
-As with any repositioning cruise, the cruise lines will often make the most of reduced fares while the ships are relocated either to the Americas or to Europe, depending on the season.
-But this depends on the cruise line; while some may treat a transatlantic voyage as a cheap repositioning cruise, others see it as a classic event, and indeed may even charge a premium to replicate the authentic experience.
+Often these voyages represent great value-for-money too and you can make the most out of reduced fares while the ships are relocated either to the Americas or to Europe, depending on the season.

 The archetypal transatlantic cruise destination, New York is the city where most of these cruises either begin or end.
 There’s something quite magical about seeing the Statue of Liberty on your approach into the city, and spending an extra couple of nights in a stylish hotel in the heart of Manhattan as you explore the various famous attractions such as the Empire State Building, Times Square and Central Park.